puffyCid/artemis-api/artemis-docs/docs/Artifacts/ESXi Artifacts/vib.md

 Other parsers:

-- Any program that read a text file
+- Any program that can read a text file

 References: